 - Supports differentiation, personalization, and individualization of instruction

-Student Excellence Grants have been used to support these kinds of projects by funding classroom materials, books, flexible furniture, technology, and professional development.
+Student Excellence Grants have been used to support these goals by funding classroom materials, books, flexible furniture, technology, and professional development.

 Is there anything the Student Excellence Foundation will not fund?